 We’re feeling pretty good about ourselves.
 We’re going to celebrate at Cracker Barrel.

 But a question keeps nagging at us.
 Are we actually done with the customer discovery process?

-We are done with customer discovery IF we have a concrete hypothesis about customer pains and a value proposition we are ready to test for purchase intent.
+But simply put, we are done with customer discovery if we have a concrete hypothesis.
+That hypothesis should be about the customer pains and desired value proposition that we are then ready to test for purchase intent.

 What we really need here is a more practical question: What are the elements of a complete customer discovery process?

 This is simply a question of too few versus too many.
-If our initial customer persona is “independent store owners,” but we interview just three or four retailers, then we are getting a very limited view of small-business ownership.
-If even one of these people is an outlier — say a niche salesperson among generalists — then our conclusions are going to be skewed away from early adopters, and the next thing we know we’re trying to sell water balloons to porcupines.
+If our initial customer persona is “independent store owners,” but we interview just three or four retailers, then we are getting a limited view.
+If even one of these people is an outlier, then our conclusions are going to be skewed away from early adopters.
+We may interview a Bob’s Porcupine Emporium and the next thing we know we’re trying to sell water balloons to porcupines.

 On the other hand, if we are interviewing 50 people a week, we are going to get lost in the data.

 We don’t have the resources to blow on an experiment to determine which of these 41 shades of blue will earn us an extra $200 million.
 Time is precious, so let’s focus on quality instead of quantity.

 It’s also important to conduct these interviews (and perform our synthesis) over a relatively short period.
 If we interview 10 store owners in 10 weeks before we debrief, it will be hard to remember the context of the early interviews.
 We’re more likely to unnecessarily fixate on the last thing we heard.
 This is a classic example of recall bias.
 We need a small batch of data for our small human brains to deal with.